Biscuit

-A biscuit is a flour-based baked and shaped food product.
-In most countries biscuits are typically hard, flat, and unleavened.
+A biscuit is a flour-based baked food item.
+Biscuits are typically hard, flat, and unleavened.
 They are usually sweet and may be made with sugar, chocolate, icing, jam, ginger, or cinnamon.
-They can also be savoury, similar to crackers.
-Types of biscuit include sandwich biscuits, digestive biscuits, ginger biscuits, shortbread biscuits, chocolate chip cookies, chocolate-coated marshmallow treats, Anzac biscuits, biscotti, and speculaas.
+Savoury biscuits are called crackers.

-In most of North America, nearly all hard sweet biscuits are called "cookies", while the term "biscuit" is used for a soft, leavened quick bread similar to a less sweet version of a scone.
+Types of biscuit include biscotti, sandwich biscuits (such as custard creams), digestive biscuits, ginger biscuits, shortbread biscuits, chocolate chip cookies, Anzac biscuits, and speculaas.